This post is part of the “It’s Just a Job” series.

 …a tall, slim and regal built race.
 They are seen as a noble race, and tend to be beautiful or handsome in appearance.
 Elves are a paled skinned race.
 Elves are strong and agile in comparison with humans and are often seen as more intelligent and wiser.
 Elves have a longer life span than humans do.
 Elves build refined weapons that are seen as master craftsmanship by other races.
 They use swords, bows and lances mainly they don’t like using crossbows or gunpowder weapons.

-Elves in modern, popular fiction have grown beyond this sketchy cultural framework into staple race of high fantasy.
-They’re sometimes seen in fantasy romance, urban fantasy romance (including mine).
+Elves in modern, popular fiction have grown beyond this sketchy cultural framework into a staple race of high fantasy.
+They’re sometimes seen in fantasy romance, in urban fantasy romance and in paranormal romance.

 Elves make great good guys and gals, and excellent romance heroes.
 Although they could also make very good bad guys….